kwea123/ngp_pl/README.md

 # ngp_pl

+### Advertisement: stay tuned with [my channel](https://www.youtube.com/channel/UC7UlsMUu_gIgpqNGB4SqSwQ), I will upload cuda tutorials recently, and do a stream about this implementation!

 Instant-ngp (only NeRF) in pytorch+cuda trained with pytorch-lightning (**high quality with high speed**).
 This repo aims at providing a concise pytorch interface to facilitate future research, and am grateful if you can share it (and a citation is highly appreciated)!

 https://user-images.githubusercontent.com/11364490/177025079-cb92a399-2600-4e10-94e0-7cbe09f32a6f.mp4